chilipolygon/FlightTrackBot-Twitter/README.md

 # FlightTrackBot-Twitter

+UPDATE: Due to a lack of funds, I had to shut down the hosting server.
+It's a sad day, but such is life.
+At least I can now focus on finding a new source of income.

 This bot will tweets information about flights based on their numbers. <br>
 Use it by tagging it with [@TrackFlightBot](https://twitter.com/TrackFlightBot) and following it with a flight number like this: `/@TrackFlightBot AA127`